Luis Moreno Ocampo: Career in Argentina

 For Moreno Ocampo, the trial of the juntas not only established the individual responsibility of Massera, Videla and the other commanders, but gave a voice and a face to the victims, who could explain what happened to them.
 It changed those who did not believe in what had happened and ended the coups d'état forever.

 In 1986 he was involved in cases against the Junta's subordinate commanders and officers.
 One such was against General Ramón Camps, former chief of the Buenos Aires police, and eight other officers accused of murder, kidnapping and torture.
 He was also part of a team sent to California to request extradition of General Guillermo Suárez Mason, which was done in 1988.

-In 1988, he led the prosecution of the leaders carapintadas for two attempted coups in 1987 and 1990, and led the prosecution of Leopoldo Galtieri, Jorge Anaya and Basilio Lami Dozo for breach of military duty during the Falklands–Malvinas War.
+In 1988, he led the prosecution of the leaders of the carapintadas for two attempted coups in 1987 and 1990, and led the prosecution of Leopoldo Galtieri, Jorge Anaya and Basilio Lami Dozo for breach of military duty during the Falklands–Malvinas War.
 He also led dozens of public corruption cases against federal judges, national ministers and heads of public companies.

 In 1992, he left his position in the judicial system and began to work in the private sector from his law firm, conducting investigations into cases of corruption in the private and public sectors and violations of human rights.
 The firm worked pro bono on public-interest cases such as political bribery, representing the victims in Italyʹs requested extradition of Nazi officer E. Priebke and the daughters of Chilean General Carlos Prats, murdered by Chilean secret police in 1974 in Buenos Aires.

 In 1997, he hosted a reality television programme, Fórum, la corte del pueblo, in which he arbitrated private disputes.
 In his own words, "It was a way of divulging the mechanisms of mediation... bringing to the TV show some of the rules of the judicial system, which are based on respect for the parties, and that they be heard".

-The International Criminal Court
+International Criminal Court

 On 21 April 2003, Moreno Ocampo was unanimously elected first prosecutor of a new International Criminal Court.
 On 16 June 2003, as the conflict with Iraq began, he sworn in for a non-renewable nine-year term as Chief Prosecutor of the International Criminal Court.
-There were fears that the ICC would be unable to function, it its first nine years, the Office of the Prosecutor opened investigations in four states: the Democratic Republic of the Congo, Uganda, the Central African Republic and Kenya – and in Darfur and Libya, at the request of the UN Security Council, and in Côte d'Ivoire at the request of its national authorities.
+There were fears that the ICC would be unable to function.
+In its first nine years, the Office of the Prosecutor opened investigations in four states: the Democratic Republic of the Congo, Uganda, the Central African Republic and Kenya – and in Darfur and Libya, at the request of the UN Security Council, and in Côte d'Ivoire at the request of its national authorities.